sharonhoward/histblogs/README.txt

 # Edit style.css to change the visual styling (optional, but it is a bit ugly).

-# Then upload all the files and folders to your chosen web location and in a browser navigate to index.php.
+# Then upload the files and folders to your desired web location and in a browser navigate to index.php.

 FILE AND FOLDER PERMISSIONS